tanmay-kapoor/stocks/res/SETUP_README.md

 1. Start the program using the jar file as demonstrated above.
 2. Select Flexible portfolio option on the menu.
 3. Select the option to create a portfolio and choose to create it through the interface.
 Choose any name you like other than "qwerty".
 This is because we have already provided a portfolio named "qwerty" in our submission.
-4. Add 5 shares `GOOG` to add to your stock initially.
+4. Add 5 shares `GOOG` to your stock initially.
 Select date of purchase as `2014-04-05`.
-Select any quantity as 5 and enter commission fee as 10.
+Select quantity as 5 and enter commission fee as 10.
 5. Now let us go back to the main menu and buy shares of 2 more companies.
 Choose the Buy/Sell (option 4) on the menu and then select the buy option.
 Enter the name of the portfolio you created.
-Stock bought would be added to this portfolio.
+Shares bought would be added to this portfolio.
 6. This time buy 10 shares of `MSFT` on `2014-04-01` with commission fee of 5.
 7. Repeat step 5 and 6, but instead of Apple, enter `AAPL` as the stock to purchase.
 Buy 25 shares on `2022-05-01` with a commission fee of 0.

 Follow the steps mentioned below to query the portfolio's value on 2 different dates.

-1. Check the valuation of the portfolio by selecting Option `3` of Flexible portfolio.
+1. Check the valuation of the portfolio by selecting Option `3` of Flexible portfolio's main menu.
 Enter name of the portfolio that you just created.
 2. Choose `Today` option to get the portfolio's value as of the current date.
-The value should be `$5701.25`.
 3. For other dates repeat `step 1` and instead of choosing today's date, select the `Custom Date` option.
 4. Choose the date `2012-04-11`.
 You should see the value : `0.00`.
 This is because all stocks have been bought after this date.
 5. Repeat the same process for custom date and this time, enter `2022-01-01`.
-YOu should get the value of `$16243.65`.
+YOu should get the value of `$$17831.15`.

 Follow the steps mentioned below to query the portfolio's cost basis on 2 different dates.

 1. Check the cost of the portfolio by selecting Option `6` of Flexible portfolio.
 2. Enter the name of the portfolio that you created.
 3. Choose `Today` option to get the portfolio's cost basis till the current date.
-The cost value should be `$12011.8`.
+The cost value should be `$7086.15`.
 4. For other dates repeat `step 1` and instead of choosing today's date, select the `Custom Date` option.
 5. Choose the date `2017-10-10`.
-You should see the cost basis value : `$8070.54`.
+You should see the cost basis value : `$3144.89`.
 6. Repeat the same process for custom date and this time, enter `2022-07-12`.
-YOu should get the cost basis value of `12011.8`.
+YOu should get the cost basis value of `7086.15`.